syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 # Selection in TreeMap control

-The Treemap control enables users to select specific groups or items for distinction, with the Tooltip feature providing additional information during interaction.
-However, when the SelectionMode is set to `None,` interaction with treemap items is disabled.
+The Treemap control enables users to select specific groups or items for distinction, with the tooltip feature providing additional information during interaction.
+However, when the `SelectionMode` is set to `None,` interaction with treemap items are disabled.

 ## Selection mode

-The selection mode in the Treemap control determines the interactivity level, enabling users to choose specific items.
+The selection mode in the TreeMap control determines the interactivity level, enabling users to choose specific items.
 The default value of `SelectionMode` is `Single`.

 ### Single selection